Google Cloud Shell is an interactive shell environment for Google Cloud

 The Cloud Shell virtual machine instance provides pre-installed language support for the following:

 |.NET Core||SDKs 2.0.0 and 2.1.502

 Core runtimes 2.0.0 and 2.1.6

 The default version of the Java environment is 1.8.
 To change the current Cloud Shell session to use version 1.11 of the JRE and JDK, enter the following at the Cloud Shell command prompt:

 You can ignore any error messages about not being able to change the

 versions of some binaries.
 The version change will persist until the

 Cloud Shell virtual machine instance is terminated.
 If you want to

-Cloud Shell provides web preview functionality that allows you to run web applications on the virtual machine instance and preview them from the Cloud Platform Console.
-The web applications must listen for HTTP requests on ports within the permitted range 8080 to 8084.
+Cloud Shell provides web preview functionality that allows you to run web applications on the virtual machine instance and preview them from the GCP Console.
+The web applications must listen for HTTP requests on ports within the permitted range 2000 to 65000.
 These ports are only available to the secure Cloud Shell proxy service, which restricts access over HTTPS to your user account only.

 Cloud Shell provides built-in authorization for access to projects and